 Don’t overthink this personalization thing.
 It is quite simple actually.
 You personalize the subject line by simply mentioning the journalist’s name.
-When you refer to them by name it breaks the ice that is between you two.
+When you refer to them by name it breaks the ice.
 The journalist gives you some benefit of the doubt because you cared to find out who they are.
-It shows that the subject line hasn’t been sent to a thousand other people.
+It shows that the pitch hasn’t been sent to a thousand other people.
 There is just something about being called by your name in an email that makes a difference in how you react to that email.

 This is why mass emailing journalists doesn’t work.
 When we were setting up Pressfarm in the early days, we had a lot of requests from our initial users to provide a way for them to mass download journalist contacts.

 Another useful tip for personalizing the subject line is to mention the journalist’s segment.
 For instance, if you are sending a story to a journalist that runs a segment called Tech Mondays, it is good to mention that your story is for Tech Monday.
-It might also be a journalist who runs a particular column in a publication, mention that column.
+It might also be a journalist who runs a particular column in a publication.
+If so, mention that column.

 If we take the first two rules and put together a quick subject line about a recent survey that might interest a journalist name Davis who runs a segment called Tech Babies in a publication, it will look like this: